 The geometry of the ash disposal facility was found to be in general conformance with the design.
 Ash disposal grades, outer embankment slopes, and contact water channels were observed to be consistent with the permitted design.
-Unexpected changes in geometry such as sloughing or differential settlement were not found during the inspection.
+Unexpected changes in geometry, such as sloughing or differential settlement, were not found during the inspection.

-3.2 Volume of CCR
+3.2 Volume of Coal Combustion Residuals

 The sources and materials deposited at the ash disposal facility consist of fossil fuel combustion ash, defined pursuant to Title 132 of the Nebraska Administrative Code.
-Coal fly ash from GGS is the predominant type of ash placed in the ash landfills.
+Coal fly ash from GGS is the predominant type of ash placed in the ash disposal facility.
 The daily quantity of fly ash placed varies due to generation levels and ash marketing.

-Based on data from 2014-2018 (NPPD and Golder 2019), GGS generates an average of approximately 198,400 tons of fly ash each year.
-Of that total, an average of approximately 154,700 tons have historically been sold annually, and approximately 43,700 dry tons were placed in the ash disposal facility each year.
-GGS generated approximately 142,400 tons of fly ash and 21,100 tons of bottom ash from January 1, 2022, through October 31, 2022.
-Of this amount, 11,600 tons of fly ash were disposed in the ash disposal facility.
-No bottom ash was permanently disposed on site in 2022.
-The projected ash disposal rate moving forward is 92,500 cubic yards (cy) per year (or 135,000 tons per year based on a density of 1.46 ton/cy).
+Based on data from 2014 through 2018, GGS generates an average of approximately 198,400 tons of fly ash each year.
+Of that total, an average of approximately 154,700 tons have historically been sold annually, and approximately 43,700 dry tons were placed in the ash disposal facility each year, on average.
+GGS generated approximately 140,700 tons of fly ash and 23,100 tons of bottom ash from January 1, 2022, through October 31, 2022.
+Of this amount, 16,800 tons of fly ash were disposed in the ash disposal facility.
+No bottom ash was permanently disposed on site in 2023.
+The conservative projected ash disposal rate moving forward is 92,500 cubic yards (cy) per year (or 135,000 tons per year based on a density of 1.46 tons/cy).
 The current estimated remaining capacity at the facility is 5.3 million cy.
 Ash will be placed in seven phases over a period of approximately 57 years.